 The equivalence of addition and subtraction in modulo 2 arithmetic has significant implications in classical cryptography.
 One of the most notable applications is in the design of the Vernam cipher, also known as the one-time pad.
 The Vernam cipher is a symmetric key algorithm where the plaintext is combined with a random key of the same length using the XOR operation.
 Due to the properties of modulo 2 arithmetic, the decryption process is identical to the encryption process, as both involve the XOR operation.

-For example, consider a plaintext represented in binary as and a key
+For example, consider a plaintext represented in binary as

 .
 The ciphertext